Main Second Level Navigation

 Dr. Jacques Lee

-The impact of the inaugural SREMI Research Chair in Geriatric Emergency Medicine continues to grow.
-As highlighted below, SREMI’s support for the Research Chair has enabled the expansion of crucial research into social isolation and loneliness, using powerful basic science techniques like metabolomics to better understand delirium, the incorporation of technology and artificial intelligence to improve outcomes for older people who need emergency care and new national and international mentorship and collaborations.
+With innovative approaches such as using volunteers to reach out to socially isolated and lonely seniors, using powerful basic science techniques like metabolomics to better understand delirium, the use of technology and artificial intelligence to improve outcomes for older people who need emergency care and new national and international mentorship and collaborations, Dr. Jacques Lee is improving the lives of older Canadians.

 Social Isolation and Loneliness